 A loan against property (LAP) is the most beneficial secured loan and promises a large sum of credit than other types of loans.
 If you face any financial emergency, you can apply for a loan against a residential or commercial property you own.
 There are some essential charges involved for LAP.

 Here is a brief look at those:

 - Documentation Charges: It is a fee that a broker or lender (mostly bank) or a settlement agent charges from the borrower to prepare necessary closing documents.
 These charges, again, may vary from bank to bank.
 In PNB it is Rs 1500, exclusive of taxes.

-- Processing Fees: Banks usually charge fees to process the loan against property application to cover some specific costs involved in processing the application including property appraisal and credit checks.
-In PNB it is 0.90 %( plus ST) up to a maximum of Rs 45000 whereas in Axis bank and HDFC, they are 1 %( plus ST).
+- Processing Fees: Banks usually charge fees to process the loan against the property application to cover some specific costs involved in processing the application including property appraisal and credit checks.
+In PNB it is 0.90 %( plus ST) up to a maximum of Rs 45000 whereas, in Axis bank and HDFC, they are 1 %( plus ST).
 In SBI it is again 1 %( plus ST) with a maximum of Rs 50000.

 - Stamp Duty & other statutory charges: These are the loan against property charges the borrower needs to pay to the statutory authorities and they vary as per applicable laws of the state.

 - Prepayment Charges: As per RBI guidelines there are no such charges existing in the industry as such but some banks charge a certain amount(in percentage) but under certain circumstances only, like in Axis bank, they charge prepayment fees for the case of non-individuals or institutional borrowers.

 - Account Maintenance Charges: These charges are collected by the bank to maintain the account.
 Since term loan requires zero maintenance, these charges are levied only on OD natured loan accounts and not on regular loans against property.
 In ICICI maintenance charges are Rs 5000.